Last Updated on by

 Wine is such an important part of Greece’s (ancient) history, culture, and culinary tradition.
 If you want to learn more about Greek culture or if you are a wine enthusiast, if you want to have an interesting day out with your family in nature, than an organized wine tour is much recommended.

 A tour to Nemea is especially interesting because it combines fabulous wines and food, education, and ancient history.
 Kids will love exploring the winery and running around in nature while parents learning more about local grapes, vine-growing and wine.
 Together you can taste, local gastronomy and the bus brings you back safely.
 Finally, you can purchase some wines at the wineries!

 If you want to book your own wine tasting in Nemea experience from Athens, I recommend you to have a look at these options.

 For families, I would recommend the Nemea Winery Private Tour with Optional Lunch.
 Click here for more information and booking.

-* I was a guest of Greece2Taste.
+* I was a guest of on this wine tour with Greece2Taste.
 As always, thoughts and opinions are my own*

 Disclaimer: This post contains affiliate links.
 This means that should you click on certain links, and then subsequently purchase a product or make a booking, we will receive a small commission.
 It costs nothing extra to you but helps us keep the site running.
 Thank you for supporting us in this way.